 For your convenience, the Supplier Manual is available online.

 Energy service companies interested in participating in RG&E's Electric Retail Access program as an ESCO will need to work with RG&E to complete the following steps:

 - ESCO satisfies eligibility criteria with the New York State Public Service Commission (NYSPSC).

 - ESCO registers and is accepted by the New York Independent System Operator (NYISO).

-- ESCO submits fully completed EDI Test Application, ACH/Wire form (Forms & Agreements), W9, PSC and NYIS letters to Supplier Relations at firstname.lastname@example.org more than 30 days prior to EDI test batch.
+- ESCO submits fully completed EDI Test Application, ACH or Wire Authorization form, W9, PSC Certification Letter and NYISO Appceptance letter to Supplier Relations at firstname.lastname@example.org more than 30 days prior to EDI test batch.
 ESCO Checklist

-- Upon availability, Supplier Relations schedules ESCO for EDI testing 30+ days prior to next available test batch.
+- Upon availability, Supplier Relations schedules ESCO for EDI testing.

-- ESCO submits remaining documents and information (Forms & Agreements) to Supplier Relations 15+ days prior to test batch.
+- ESCO submits remaining documents to Supplier Relations 15 days prior to testing.

-- Connectivity testing completed by our EDIOPs team prior to start of test batch.
+- Connectivity testing completed by our EDIOPs team prior to start of testing.